awesto/django-shop/README.md

 ## It's modular

 Whenever possible, extra features should be added by third party libraries.
-This implies that **django-SHOP** aims to provide an API, which allows merchants to add every feature they desire.
+This implies that **Django-SHOP** aims to provide an API, which allows merchants to add every feature they desire.

 Currently there are third party libraries for several Payment Service Providers, such as [PayPal](https://developer.paypal.com/docs/api/overview/), [Stripe](https://stripe.com/docs/api),